RosettaCommons/documentation/stepwise.md

 -  The method is acutely sensitive to the assumed energy function.
 This is in contrast to other Rosetta protocols that either transit through low-resolution ('centroid') stages or make use of database fragments; both strategies 'regularize' the search but preclude solution of problems in which low-resolution energy functions are not trustworthy or the fragment database is too sparse.

--  The method is intended to obey detailed balance, albeit on a perturbed energy landscape where each conformation's energy is mapped to the enegy of the closest local minimum.
+-  The method is intended to obey detailed balance, albeit on a perturbed energy landscape where each conformation's energy is mapped to the energy of the closest local minimum.
 In problems involving multiple chains that are dock/undocked or chains closed/broken, the current move implementations do not quite obey detailed balance due to incorrect move schedule and omission of a Jacobian ratio, respectively.
 Both issues are fixable, and will be fixed in future releases.

 Modes
 =====